tab1-web/faq/docs/eternal/dailyattendance.md

     When you played for **30 minutes**, you will be given a notification to claim your rewards.

+    This will show regardless if you are eligble to claim the rewards or not.

     > You can redeem your reward now.

 - <figure markdown>